LookBfrYouX/Wasteless/Epic Proposal.md

 *Note: Future stories might include upvote and downvote on products.
 For example, vegan users could 'upvote' a product as 'vegan' if they believe it is vegan or vice-versa if it is not.*

+### EU2 Search sale listings by nutrition facts

+As a logged-in individual user, I want to search for sale listings based on the nutrition facts of the product.

+### EU3 Barcode scanning

+As an administrator of a business, I can add a product by either scanning a barcode or inputting a barcode number (EAN-13) manually.